15th of May (city): Name

-The name was chosen to immortalize the memory of the Corrective Revolution (launched as the "Corrective Movement"), a reform program (officially just a change in policy) launched on 15 May 1971 by President Anwar Sadat.
-It involved purging Nasserist members of the government and security forces, often considered pro-Soviet and left-wing, and drumming up popular support by presenting the takeover as a continuation of the Egyptian Revolution of 1952, while at the same time radically changing track on issues of foreign policy, economy, and ideology.
-Sadat's Corrective Revolution also included the imprisonment of other political forces in Egypt, including liberals and Islamists.
+The name "15th of May City" was chosen to commemorate the Corrective Revolution (launched as the "Corrective Movement"), a reform program (officially just a change in policy) launched on 15 May 1971 by President Anwar Sadat.
+The revolution involved purging Nasserist officials and security forces deemed pro-Soviet and left-wing, while garnering popular support by framing the takeover as a continuation of the Egyptian Revolution of 1952.
+However, Sadat's Corrective Revolution also marked a significant shift in foreign policy, economy, and ideology, and included the imprisonment of political opponents in Egypt, including liberals and Islamists.

 Geography

-The 15th of May is a new satellite city located in the Soutern Area of Cairo, and is administered by the New Urban Communities Authority.
+The 15th of May is a new satellite city located in the southern area of Greater Cairo, and is administered by the New Urban Communities Authority.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), as the rest of Egypt.
 Due to its closeness to Helwan, it has very similar averages.